-Nowadays I’m enjoying the newfound liberation that comes with eating lower carbon meats (mostly eggs, occasionally chicken and fish) and lots more plant based foods in new and delicious ways.
-Like any diet, keeping things interesting takes some effort, but it’s the external pressures that can come with eating less red meat that I find most challenging.
-It’s the questions from concerned friends and family who suddenly have become experts in nutrition and the lack of love from my local pub that continues to hero red meats and offer few options for climate friendly foods that I know can inspire envy across the room.
-Sounding familiar?
+Nowadays I enjoy eating lower carbon meats (mostly eggs, occasionally chicken and fish) and lots more plant-based foods in new and delicious ways.
+Like any diet, keeping things interesting takes effort, but it’s the external pressures that can come with eating less red meat that I find most challenging.
+It’s the questions from concerned friends and family about nutrition and the lack of love from my local pub that continues to hero red meats and offer few tasty options for climate-friendly foods.
+Sound familiar?
 Let’s keep calm and carry on climatarian eating as each new meal is a chance to change the conversation and let’s face it, the world.

 Here in Australia and around the globe, we love a good BBQ.
-So how could you possibly turn up to the next sacred cook-up and refuse the beef sausage?
-‘Lettuce’ say it’s pretty easy.
-Below I’ve drafted a few fairly predictable questions (from my experience) with some options that will help you not just survive the ‘grilling’ but also inspire the conscious climatarian in others too.
+So how could you possibly turn up to the next cook-up and refuse the beef sausage?
+Lettuce say it’s pretty easy.
+Below I’ve drafted a few predictable questions (from my experience) with some options that will help you not just survive the grilling but also inspire the conscious climatarian in others too.

 “So, what meat would you like to pop on the barbie?”

-Don’t have a cow man, there are plenty of other options to beef and lamb.
+Don’t have a cow man, there are plenty of other veggie options to beef and lamb.
 But if you can’t bare a BBQ without some meat, bring along a lower carbon option like some chicken and veg skewers, a pork cutlet or even a kangaroo steak from your local free-range butcher.
-Or if you’re feeling fancy, grilled fish is always a winner and sure releases the grip of those burgers as friends ask to taste ‘just a little’.
+Or if you’re feeling fancy, grilled fish is always a winner and is sure to release the grip on those burgers as friends ask to taste ‘just a little’.